-The City Code and Budget Policy set forth the authority and responsibility of the City Manager to prepare and submit an annual budget to the City Council.
+The City Code and Budget Policy set forth the authority and responsibility of the City Manager to prepare and submit an annual balanced budget to the City Council.
 Thereupon, it is the job of the City Council to determine and approve the final programs of services and related budgets together with the allocation of revenues.
+A balanced budget is one in which revenues are equal to expenditures, such that there is neither a deficit or surplus.
 The budget is the most significant policy document adopted by the City Council each year.